ucsb-cs156/w22/_lab/jpa02.md

 If it doesn't work, try these things before asking a mentor, TA, or instructor for help.

 1. Make sure you are logged into Heroku at CLI with `heroku login`.
-If you exited your CSIL shell (logged out) and logged back in again, you have to login to Heroku again.
+If you are working on CSIL, exited your CSIL shell (logged out), and logged back in again, you have to login to Heroku again.
 Then repeat the commands.
 3. Try `heroku logs --app appname` (substitute the name of your app where you see `appname`).
 You'll see the log output of that app on Heroku.
    * You may find it helpful to open a second Terminal, login to CSIL and the Heroku CLI, and use `heroku logs --app appname --tail`, which keeps the log output running continously.
    * You can also see your logs in a web browser at: <https://dashboard.heroku.com/apps/app-name/logs> (note that you need to put your `app-name` in the URL instead of `app-name`.